 1. Keep your cat's litter box as clean as possible.
 Scoop daily, change litter regularly and clean the cat box often.
 Leaving the waste for any length of time makes the scent even more tempting to dogs.
 Crystal litter is a great way to reduce litter box odors (it’s five times more effective than clay or regular litter) and it dries waste quickly, buying you a little more time for cleaning.

 2. If it’s hard to stay on top of kitty’s droppings, invest in a PetSafe® ScoopFree® Self-Cleaning Litter Box.
-This popular litter box, which uses crystal litter, is designed to automatically sweep the feces into a bin within a short time following the cat's deposit.
+This popular litter box, which uses crystal litter, is designed to automatically sweep the waste into a bin within a short time following the cat's deposit.

 3. Place litter boxes on a table (not necessarily the dining room table) or counter out of reach of nosy dogs.

 4. Place the litter box in a small cabinet or closet with a door latch that allows it to open only wide enough for the cat.

 5. Baby gates keep most dogs at bay, while a cat can either slink through the bars or leap over the barrier.
 Some pet gates can be raised a few inches above the floor so the cat can slide underneath.

 6. You can always keep a litter box in a room or cabinet accessed by a PetSafe® Pet Door.